vill0700/MLOps_G24/reports/README.md

 >
 > Answer:

 We used VScode's debugger.
 In VScode Keyboard Shortcuts we have activated `Debug: Evaluate in Debug Console.` to run selected line in python file in the debug terminal console.
 We also used VScode's debugger to develop new smaller features or feature changes.

---- question 16 fill here ---
+We used profiling to look for bottlenecks in the training loop, but the model trains very fast, and there were no obvious bottlenecks.
+If the model was to be deployed for a company, we would look into how to make the embedder more efficient instead.

 ## Working in the cloud